 It can be billed by Licensed Clinical Social Workers (LCSW), Licensed Professional Counselors (LPC), Licensed Mental Counselors (LMHC), Licensed Marriage Family Therapists (LMFT), clinical psychologists, and psychiatrists.

 Does 90791 Require Authorization?

 To find out if authorization is required, you’ll need to perform an eligibility and benefits verification on the client’s insurance plan.
-We provide this service for free as part of our mental health billing service, by the way.
+We provide this service for free as part of our mental health billing service.

-Does CPT Code 90791 Pay More than a Normal Session?
+Does 90791 Pay More than a Normal Session?